A bit about Ruth and Lee

 Ruth Davies - B.App.Sc.(SpPath), MSPA, CPSP

-Ruth celebrated 30yrs as a speech pathologist last year!
+Ruth has worked as a speech pathologist for over 30yrs.
 She graduated as a speech pathologist from Cumberland College of Health Science (now part of the University of Sydney) in 1988 and has since gained post-graduate qualifications in "Later Language Development" - the language of school and beyond.
 She has worked extensively with children and families in outreach preschool and school settings, as well as in speech pathology clinics in hospitals, child development centres, the University of Newcastle and in private practice.
 Ruth has enjoyed a long association with the University of Newcastle, teaching and supervising speech pathology students, and she served as a member of the External Advisory Group for the University’s ‘Bachelor of Speech Pathology’ programme between 2012-2017.
 She was instrumental in establishing and developing the University's school-based speech pathology service throughout the Newcastle and Lower Hunter areas.
+Ruth is currently part of a small team of international experts providing course development, training and clinical supervision to Orient Speech Therapy, a large and growing Chinese therapy organisation.

-Ruth has worked in the private sector in some capacity for over 25 years, with the past 12 years being dedicated to establishing and developing “Communicating Kids”, our paediatric speech/language pathology clinic in Hamilton, Newcastle.
-Her special interest is in catering for the unique speech, language, social communication and literacy difficulties of school-aged children.
+Ruth has worked in the private sector in some capacity for over 25 years, with the past 15years being dedicated to establishing and developing “Communicating Kids”, our paediatric speech/language pathology clinic in Hamilton, Newcastle.

 Lee Cockburn - B.Sp.Path, MSPA, CPSP